2011 Maine Black Bears football team

 The 2011 Maine Black Bears football team represented the University of Maine in the 2011 NCAA Division I FCS football season.
 The Black Bears were led by 19th-year head coach Jack Cosgrove and played their home games at Alfond Stadium.
 They are a member of the Colonial Athletic Association.
 They finished the season 9–4, 6–2 in CAA play to finish in a three way tie for second place.
 They received an at-large bid into the FCS playoffs where they defeated Appalachian State in the second round before falling to Georgia Southern in the quarterfinals.

 Schedule

+After the season

+The following Black Bear was selected in the 2012 NFL draft after the season.